vmware/vic-product/docs/user_doc/vic_vsphere_admin/image_store.md

 ## Example `vic-machine` Commmand <a id="example"></a>

-This example `vic-machine create` command deploys a VCH that uses the folder `vch1_images` in `datastore1` as the image store and  limits the amount of space that the VCH can use to 500GB.
+This example `vic-machine create` command deploys a VCH that uses the folder `vch1_images` in `datastore1` as the image store, and limits the amount of space that the VCH can use to 500GB.

 <pre>vic-machine-<i>operating_system</i> create
 --target 'Administrator@vsphere.local':<i>password</i>@<i>vcenter_server_address</i>/dc1